vinicvaz/VHDL/README.md

 [Documentation](https://github.com/vinicvaz/VHDL/tree/master/Diagrams%20and%20Documentation)

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue or send us an email to discuss what you would like to change.
+For major changes, please open an issue or send to me an email to discuss what you would like to change.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)